uikit/uikit-site/docs/pages/grid.md

 ## Parallax

-To move single columns of a grid at different speeds while scrolling, just add `parallax: 150` to the attribute.
+To move single columns of a grid at different speeds while scrolling, just add `parallax: NUMBER` to the attribute.
 The number sets the parallax translation in pixels.

 ```html
 <div uk-grid="parallax: 150">...</div>